The Weight of Waiting

 Yet, this is not a time for despair, but for deep, abiding trust.
 We must remember that God’s timing is never late, even when it feels painfully slow.
 He sees your efforts, your prayers, and the quiet dignity you maintain while seeking work.

-The Son of man is delivered into the hands of men, and they shall kill him; and after that he is killed, he shall rise the third day.— Mark 9:31, KJV
+For he taught his disciples, and said unto them, The Son of man is delivered into the hands of men, and they shall kill him; and after that he is killed, he shall rise the third day.— Mark 9:31, KJV

 Serving with Purpose

 Let your search for employment be an act of worship.
 Serve where you are, with the attitude of a servant, knowing that God honors faithfulness in the little things.
-This posture of heart opens doors that mere ambition cannot unlock.
+This posture of heart opens doors that mere human ambition cannot unlock.

 Whosoever shall receive one of such children in my name, receiveth me: and whosoever shall receive me, receiveth not me, but him that sent me.— Mark 9:37, KJV